Mysterium-sch/Stereo-Rg-Edge/jetson_scripts/Readme.md

 1. `sshpass` is installed on your system.
 2. The IP addresses of the Jetson devices are on the `192.168.0.x` subnet.
+3. For the verification of the bag files at the end of the retrieve script, `source /opt/ros/humble/setup.bash` must source ros-humble

 ## Usage
 To run the scripts, use the following commands: